 Local Taxes: The model can analyze the statewide revenue and incidence of local taxes (not, however, broken down by individual localities).

 The ITEP model is a “microsimulation model.”
 That is, it works on a very large stratified sample of tax returns and other data, aged to the year being analyzed.
+This is the same kind of tax model used by the U.S. Treasury Department, the congressional Joint Committee on Taxation and the Congressional Budget Office.
 The ITEP model uses the following micro-data sets and aggregate data:

 IRS 1988 Individual Public Use Tax File, Level III Sample; IRS Individual Public Use Tax Files; Current Population Survey; Consumer Expenditure Survey; U.S. Census; American Community Survey.